- Admirer of the late Ayatollah Khomeini

 “The third form of Islamophobia treats the ...
 American Muslim community as a counter-intelligence subversive front group for the international Islamist movement known as the Muslim Brotherhood.
 This approach treats the American Muslim community with undeserved and unfair suspicion, and marginalizes a sizable portion of ourfellow citizens out of the political mainstream, like a pariah.”

-In the spring of 2014, as the barbaric terrorist group ISIS violently overran vast swaths of Iraqi territory in its quest to establish a new islamic caliphate, Elibiary said on Twitter, “Kind of comical watching pundits on some US TV channels freak out about an #ISIS #Caliphate.”
+In the spring of 2014, as the barbaric terrorist group ISIS (Islamic State in Iraq & Syria) violently overran vast swaths of Iraqi territory in its quest to establish a new Islamic caliphate, Elibiary said on Twitter: “Kind of comical watching pundits on some US TV channels freak out about an #ISIS #Caliphate.”
 He continued, “Easy folks, take deep breath & relax. #Iraq.”

-In June 2014, Elibiary tweeted that the reestablishment of an Islamic caliphate was “inevitable.”
-Comparing the concept of a caliphate to the European Union, he claimed that both U.S. political parties wre “headed in [the] direction” of endorsing it.
+Then, in June 2014, Elibiary tweeted that the reestablishment of an Islamic caliphate was in fact “inevitable.”
+Comparing the concept of a caliphate to the European Union, he claimed that both U.S. political parties were “headed in [the] direction” of endorsing it.

-In early September 2014, Elibiary announced that he had decided to leave his position as a DHS senior advisor, in order to focus on “reforming” the conservative movement prior to the 2016 presidential election.
+Elibiary, for his part, put a positive spin on the termination, announcing that he had voluntarily decided to leave his DHS job in order to focus on “reforming” the conservative movement prior to the 2016 presidential election.